Otumian-empire/intoduction-to-fortran-under-50-pages/README.md

 [fortrantutorial][fortrantutorial]

 ## Note
-I guess this tutorial was is kind of outdated but did most of the work.
+I guess this tutorial is kind of outdated but did most of the work.

 #